-Samsung’s currently rolling Android 8.0 Oreo out to Galaxy devices, but it looks like the company could push out Android 8.1 Oreo down the road.
+Samsung’s currently rolling Android 8.0 Oreo out to Galaxy devices, but the company will release Android 8.1 Oreo in August.

 As we push into the summer, Samsung’s Android 8.0 Oreo/Experience 9.0 UI roll out is picking up steam.
-The Galaxy S8 Oreo update’s widely available, the Galaxy Note 8 Oreo update’s making progress, and the Galaxy S7 Oreo update is finally pushing out to users in the United States.
+The Galaxy S8 Oreo update’s widely available, the Galaxy Note 8 Oreo update’s making progress, and the Galaxy S7 Oreo update is finally pushing out to users in the United States and regions around the world.

 Samsung’s promised a steady stream of Android 8.0 Oreo updates throughout 2018 and those of who haven’t gotten bumped up from Android Nougat should be on the lookout for the upgrade as we press on into the year.

 The company’s Oreo update is currently based on Google’s Android 8.0 software and includes its own Experience 9.0 user interface.
-We don’t expect that to change anytime soon.
-That said, there’s a chance Samsung deploys a newer version of Android Oreo.
+That will change in August.

 Last year Google released a newer version of Android Oreo dubbed Android 8.1.
 Android 8.1 is still the most up-to-date version of the operating system and companies like OnePlus have pushed it out to their devices.